mattermost/docs/source/developer/slash-commands.rst

 Tips and Best Practices
 ------------------------

-1. Slash commands are designed to post messages.
-For other actions such as channel creation, use the `Mattermost APIs <../developer/api.html>`_.
+1. Slash commands are designed to easily allow you to post messages.
+For other actions such as channel creation, you must also use the `Mattermost APIs <../developer/api.html>`_.

 2. If the text in the JSON payload is longer than 4000 characters, the message is split into multiple consecutive posts, each within the 4000 character limit.